 EXceL,.eXceLlent.
-No matter how you spell it, the unequalled, uncopied leader of the pack!
+No matter how you spell it, The Air Line by J Sink's R260XL floating dive compressor is the unequalled, uncopied leader of the pack!
 The bad boy that gives the competition nightmares.
-A large, single-head compressor that equals, or betters in delivered air, the other guy's double-head.
+A large, single-head floating hookah dive compressor that equals, or betters in delivered air, the other guy's double-head.
 Can be serviced by you---in the field---in 15-30 minutes, with just a few common hand tools and that, after hundreds and hundreds of hours of faithful service.

 Add only, your personal gear, a little gas, oil and a body of water (not included), and the fun and friends will be forthcoming.
 Maybe more friends than you knew you had.

 Further, the large vent affords the possibility of washing off the bearing/piston assembly after the dive day, to rid critical working parts of the destructive effects of salt.
 There is absolutely no disassembly involved.
-Salt WILL enter the interior of ANY compressor as it cannot be hermetically sealed, as some circulation of hot air is needed.
-As with all Air Line compressors it is marinized inside and out for long, l-o-n-g service life.
+Salt WILL enter the interior of ANY dive compressor as it cannot be hermetically sealed, as some circulation of hot air is needed.
+As with all of The Air Line by J Sink's hookah dive compressors, it is marinized inside and out for long, l-o-n-g service life.

 In the Pre Airolinean Geologic period, a single-head compressor could be counted on to supply air for two to a depth of about 30 feet.
 R260XL will see that and raise (actually, lower) it 55 feet.
 No kidding; two to 85 feet, three to 60, four to 40.
 (Real numbers, not the hoped-for numbers you would get with a single, down hose system that additionally has to run slower)